buzztroll/buzzipick/README.md

 ### tldr;

-The point of this distribution is to serve photos from an Apple Photos database via a web browsers.
-In the first revision it runs a single endpoint webserver.
-When a GET is made on that endpoint a random photo is selected from the Apple database and served to the client.
-As the user refreshes the webpage new photos are served.
+The point of this distribution is to serve photos from an Apple Photos database via a non apple system.
+The first two thoughts are:
+1. Server random pictures from the Apple database via a web server
+2. Show random pictures on a monitor (likely from a raspberry pi)

+See the various language base subdirectories for specific on installing and running.

 ### Explanation